Charles Officer: Death

 Officer died in Toronto on December 1, 2023, at the age of 48 due to a lengthy illness.

+Posthumous credits and awards

 Following his death, he was posthumously named as the winner of the Toronto Film Critics Association's Company 3 TFCA Luminary Award, and the Toronto International Film Festival partnered with the Canadian Broadcasting Corporation to create a new award in Officer's memory, to be presented annually as part of the Canada's Top Ten announcements to a filmmaker for their body of work.
 Representatives of his estate selected Thyrone Tommy as the recipient of the TFCA's "pay it forward" grant.

-In 2022 he was announced as directing a contemporary remake of the 1986 film Youngblood.
-Although he completed the screenplay with cowriters Kyle Rideout, Josh Epstein and Seneca Aaron, the film had not yet entered photography by the time of Officer's death; it was directed by Hubert Davis, with Youngblood slated to premiere at the 2025 Toronto International Film Festival.
+In 2022, he was announced as directing a contemporary remake of the 1986 film Youngblood.
+Although he completed the screenplay with cowriters Kyle Rideout, Josh Epstein and Seneca Aaron, the film had not yet entered photography by the time of Officer's death; it was directed by Hubert Davis, and Youngblood premiered at the 2025 Toronto International Film Festival.
+In a scene that takes place in Coach Murray Chadwick's office, a framed jersey can be seen on the wall with the name Officer stitched on the back.
+The film was also dedicated to him.